TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Ouput-signoff.md

 ## Function of the Subsystem

-The goal of the output subsystem is to take the analog signal received from the processor, amplify the signal through a audio power amplifier, and drive it to the speaker so that it can be emitted.
-The power amplifier will need to amplify the analog signal to an appropiate level for the speaker to be able to output it into the room.
-The speaker and amplifier must have internal impedances that are compatible and the speaker needs to be able to have an efficiency and sound pressure level to adequately cover a certain portion of the room.
+The goal of the output subsystem is to take the analog signal received from the processor, amplify the signal through an audio power amplifier, and drive it to the speaker so that it can be emitted.
+The power amplifier will need to amplify the analog signal to an appropriate level for the speaker to be able to output it into the room.
+The speaker and amplifier must have internal impedances that are compatible, and the speaker needs to be able to have an efficiency and sound pressure level to adequately cover a certain portion of the room.

 ## Constraints

 ### 1) The Audio amplifier shall be supplied a minimum of 2.5 V and maximum of 5.5 V from the power supply.     |Origin: Device specifications|
-According to the SSM2377 datasheet [1], The Pmod AMP2 is capable of driving a 4-8Ω load as long as it is supplied a voltage range of 2.5-5.5 volts.
+According to the SSM2377 datasheet [1], The Pmod AMP2 can drive a 4-8Ω load as long as it is supplied a voltage range of 2.5-5.5 volts.
 With this in mind it is imperative that a constraint is included that ensures a correct amount of power is supplied to the amplifier.

 ### 2) The audio amplifier and speaker shall be able to output at a minimum frequency range of 100Hz-17Khz.    |Origin: Device constraints and human biology|
-The frequency range that the human ear can hear is generally in the range of 20Hz-20Khz, this range is subject to to change with age but this is the minimum and maximum.
+The frequency range that the human ear can hear is generally in the range of 20Hz-20Khz, this range is subject to change with age, but this is the minimum and maximum.
 With this in mind it would be ideal for the speaker to able to output at a frequency range that covers most of the values that the human ear can perceive.
 This also means that the audio amplifier should be able to take in and output this range of frequencies.
-Therefore a constraint is set that ensures the speaker and audio amplifier can output at a range of 100Hz-17Khz, this range allows a bit more adaptability to the design but covers an appropiate range of necessary sounds that the device will encounter.
+Therefore, a constraint is set that ensures the speaker and audio amplifier can output at a range of 100Hz-17Khz, this range allows a bit more adaptability to the design but covers an appropriate range of necessary sounds that the device will encounter.

 ### 3) The speaker shall have a minimum input impedance 4Ω |Origin: audio amplifier specifications|
-When it comes to speaker, there is a built in input impedance that the device has.
+When it comes to speaker, there is a built-in input impedance that the device has.
 The lower the impedance the higher the current draw since there is less resistance.
 This also means the lower the impedance the less voltage that is required.
 The audio amplifier used in this design in specified to be able to drive a 4-8Ω load [1][3].
-If an amplifier tries to drive a speaker with a impedance that is lower than what is rated to be capable of, there is a high chance that the amplifier will overheat.[ref]
-Therefore, the speaker that will be used will have a minimum input impedance of 4Ω.
-This allows for a wider range of speakers and amplifiers to be used and ensures that a safe design choice is made, since speakers with imoedences above the rated amplifier impedance can be used with minimal issues.
+If an amplifier tries to drive a speaker with a impedance that is lower than what is rated to be capable of, there is a high chance that the amplifier will overheat. [ref] Therefore, the speaker that will be used will have a minimum input impedance of 4Ω.
+This allows for a wider range of speakers and amplifiers to be used and ensures that a safe design choice is made, since speakers with impedances above the rated amplifier impedance can be used with minimal issues.

 ### 4) System shall have a primary output speaker that generates acoustic sounds based on its analog input from the system. |Origin: Conceptual design and to fulfill goal of system|
 The processing portion of the system is going to process a signal and convert it to analog to be sent to the output.
 To properly make use of this analog input the output subsystem must be able to take in this analog signal and after amplifying it, output it as an acoustic sound wave that will attenuate noise.
-With this in mind, the output system is being designed in a way that allows the amplifier to take in an analog input and properly interface with the speaker to emit and appropiate output.
+With this in mind, the output system is being designed in a way that allows the amplifier to take in an analog input and properly interface with the speaker to emit and appropriate output.

 ### 5) Speaker shall be capable of outputting at a sound pressure efficiency of at least 90 dB. |Origin: Constraints of room and device constraints|
-Sound pressure level(SPL) is characterized as the difference between the pressure of a sound wave and the ambient pressure of the air that it is traveling through [5].
-Speakers with an SPL of 84 decibels or lower are considered poor and inefficent while speakers with an efficiency of 92 or higher are considered clear and loud.
-With this in mind, a good middle ground that allows for a wide range of speakers that can output at an appropiate SPL to cover a portion of the room is a 90 dB SPL.
+Sound pressure level (SPL) is characterized as the difference between the pressure of a sound wave and the ambient pressure of the air that it is traveling through [5].
+Speakers with an SPL of 84 decibels or lower are considered poor and inefficient while speakers with an efficiency of 92 or higher are considered clear and loud.
+With this in mind, a good middle ground that allows for a wide range of speakers that can output at an appropriate SPL to cover a portion of the room is a 90 dB SPL.

 ### 6) Speaker shall have an input power rating minimum of 1 watt and maximum of 2 watts |Origin: Amplifier specifications and power insurance|
-Due to the amplifer being able to supply a continuous power of 1.4 - 2.5W [1], an appropiate speaker must be selected so that the amplifier has enough power to drive it.
+Due to the amplifier being able to supply a continuous power of 1.4 - 2.5W [1], an appropriate speaker must be selected so that the amplifier has enough power to drive it.
 A good rule of thumb is to have the amplifier used have an output power 1.5-2 times higher than the speakers power rating.
 With this in mind, the speaker that is used should have a power rating of 2 watts or less.
-This ensures that the amplifier will be able to consistently drive the speaker with enough power, even if there are sligh fluctuations in the system.
+This ensures that the amplifier will be able to consistently drive the speaker with enough power, even if there are slight fluctuations in the system.

 ## Buildable schematic